Medishare Insurance: Christian Healthcare in 2026

 Does Medishare cover routine checkups and preventive care?

-No, routine preventive care like annual physicals and routine screenings are not eligible for sharing under most Medishare plans.
+No, routine preventive care like annual physicals and routine screenings are not eligible for sharing under Medishare plans.

 How quickly does Medishare process and pay medical bills?